raghu-vijaykumar/docs/content/docs/system-design/examples/url-shortner.md

 bookFlatSection= true
 +++

-# URL Shortening Service - Merged Approach
+# URL Shortening Service

-This document outlines the design of a scalable, efficient, and reliable URL shortening service similar to TinyURL by combining concepts from both Doc 1 and Doc 2.
+This document outlines the design of a scalable, efficient, and reliable URL shortening service similar to TinyURL.

 ## Step 1 - Understand the Problem and Establish Design Scope